MahdiGharooni/xmlparser/README.md

 ## Parser
 In **Parser** file I've implemented a parser file to parse a .xml file text.
-First of all I separete every line by **string tag**.
+First of all I separate every line by **string tag**.
 Evety string tag includes a name and value parameters, like: